saltyorg/docs/docs/sandbox/basics.md

 ```
 Before running any role you should first carefully read through any docs to see if there are any additional steps or pre configuration settings required.

-A list of all roles available to Saltbox including Community and Sandbox can be called from the terminal via:-
+A list of all roles available to Saltbox including Sandbox can be called from the terminal via:-

 ```shell